Cillian Murphy: 2013–present: Peaky Blinders and Oppenheimer

 Since 2020, Murphy has hosted Cillian Murphy's Limited Edition, a limited-run radio series broadcasting on BBC Radio 6 Music in which he draws from his personal music collection and answers "reasonable questions" from listeners.
 As of 2024, three seasons of Limited Edition have been produced, totalling 28 episodes.

-Murphy portrayed J. Robert Oppenheimer in the biographical thriller Oppenheimer.
+Murphy portrayed J. Robert Oppenheimer in the biographical thriller Oppenheimer, released in 2023.
 The film marks the sixth collaboration between Nolan and Murphy, and the first starring Murphy as the lead.
 To prepare for the role, Murphy lost a significant amount of weight to match Oppenheimer's near-emaciated appearance, extensively researched Oppenheimer's life and took inspiration from David Bowie's appearance in the 1970s.
-Released in 2023, the film grossed over $975 million worldwide and garnered positive reviews from critics.
 Murphy's performance was lauded, with Empires Dan Jolin writing: "At the film's pulsing nucleus is Murphy as Oppenheimer, and he is compelling throughout."
-For his performance, he won the Golden Globe Award for Best Actor – Motion Picture Drama, BAFTA Award for Best Actor in a Leading Role, Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Leading Role, and Academy Award for Best Actor.
+For his performance, he won the Golden Globe Award for Best Actor in a Motion Picture – Drama, the BAFTA Award for Best Actor in a Leading Role, the Actor Award for Outstanding Performance by a Male Actor in a Leading Role, and the Academy Award for Best Actor.
+He was the first Irish-born performer to win the Academy Award for Best Actor.

 Murphy launched the independent production company Big Things Films with Alan Moloney in February 2024.
 He produced and starred in the historical drama Small Things like These, which opened the 74th Berlin International Film Festival, and the drama film Steve, through a collaboration with Netflix.
-Murphy executive produced the two sequels to 28 Days Later, titled 28 Years Later and 28 Years Later: The Bone Temple, reprising his role as Jim in the latter.
-Additionally, Murphy will reprise his role as Shelby in the film The Immortal Man, which will serve as a continuation of the Peaky Blinders series.
+Murphy executive produced two of the sequels to 28 Days Later, titled 28 Years Later and 28 Years Later: The Bone Temple, reprising his role as Jim in the latter.
+In 2026, Murphy reprised his role as Shelby in the film Peaky Blinders: The Immortal Man, which served as a continuation of the Peaky Blinders series.

 Public image

 Reserved and private, Murphy professes a lack of interest in the celebrity scene, finding the red carpet experience "a challenge" that he does not "want to overcome".
 He intentionally practises a lifestyle that will not interest the tabloids, stating, "I haven't created any controversy, I don't sleep around, I don't go and fall down drunk".
-He prefers not to speak about his life outside of acting and did not appear on any television talk shows until 2010, when he was a guest on Ireland's Late Late Show to promote Perrier's Bounty, though he still remained reserved.
-Murphy's introverted nature and lack of interest in social media has prompted several fans to create memes on his detached demeanour in press interviews and junkets.
-In 2017, upon being asked his opinion on the "Disappointed Cillian Murphy" meme, he answered, "What's a meme?".
+He prefers not to speak about his life outside of acting and did not appear on any television talk shows until 2010, when he was a guest on Ireland's Late Late Show to promote Perrier's Bounty, remaining reserved.
+Murphy's introverted nature and lack of interest in social media has prompted several fans to create memes on his detached demeanour in press interviews.
+In 2017, upon being asked his opinion on the "Disappointed Cillian Murphy" meme, he answered, "What's a meme?"

 In 2015, Murphy was named one of GQs 50 best-dressed men, and in 2024, he was announced as the new face of Italian luxury fashion company Versace.
-He is also known to be an unconventional sex symbol.
+He is also considered an unconventional sex symbol.